Labour has made significant headway picking candidates in the run-up to the general election, but selection contests continue.

 Ieuan Môn Williams was selected as the next candidate for Ynys Môn.
 Williams is head of policy and public affairs at the Nuclear Industry Association.
 He worked for the previous Labour MP for Ynys Môn Albert Owen from 2016 to 2018.

-Luke Charters has been selected as the candidate in York Outer.
-Charters currently represents Wall End ward on Newham council and serves as deputy cabinet member for inclusive economy, housing delivery, climate emergency and council performance and transformation.
+Luke Charters was selected as the candidate in York Outer.
+He currently works in fintech, having had a career at the Bank of England and Financial Conduct Authority.
+Charters was previously a Newham councillor and served as a deputy cabinet member.
 He previously contested York Outer in 2017, coming second to the Tory candidate by 8,289 votes.